 - 4. [Reserved] [Amended by Ord.
 16-04, passed November 9, 2016]. - 5.
 The grading and contouring of the site, and on site drainage facilities, shall be designed so there is no adverse affect on neighboring properties or public rights-of-way. - 6.
-The design avoids monotony and provides visual interest by giving sufficient attention to architectural details and to design elements. - 7.
-The design adequately addresses the pedestrian nature of the commercial area and places structures in relation to sidewalks and open areas to foster human interaction. - 8.
-Lighting is non-industrial and non-invasive in character, and contributes to the village character. - 9.
-Compatibility.
-All new commercial and mixed use buildings and exterior alterations shall be designed consistent with the architectural context in which they are located.
-This standard is met when the Design Review Board finds that all of the criteria in a.- c., below, are met.
+The design avoids monotony and provides visual interest by giving sufficient attention to architectural details and to design elements. - The design adequately addresses the pedestrian nature of the commercial area and places structures in relation to sidewalks and open areas to foster human interaction. - Lighting is non-industrial and non-invasive in character, and contributes to the village character.

+9. Compatibility.
+All new commercial and mixed use buildings and exterior all be designed consistent with the architectural context in which they are loc standard is met when the Design Review Board finds that all of the criteria are met. ated.
+This Manzar nita Zoning Ordinance - Adopted March 6, 1996 Page 127 of 115 Includi ng all Ordinance Amendments through August 31, 2018

-a.
-There is compatibility in building sizes between new and existing commercial and mixed use buildings;
+- a.
+There is compatibility in building sizes between new and existing commercial and mixed use buildings; - b.

-b.
 The size, shape and scale of the structures are architecturally compatible with the site and with the village character of the surrounding neighborhood.
 Particular attention will be paid to addressing the visual impact of the structures on residential uses that are adjacent or on the opposite side of the same street.
 [Amended by Ord.
-16-04, passed November 9, 2016].
+16-04, passed November 9, 2016]. - c.

-c.
 All buildings and developments shall provide human scale design.
 The design avoids a monolithic expanse of frontages and roof lines, diminishes the massing of buildings by breaking up building sections, and/or by use of such elements as visual planes, projections, bays, dormers, second floor setbacks or changes in the roof line, and/or similar features generally shown in the following figure (Note: The examples shown below are meant to illustrate these building design elements, and should not be interpreted as a required architectural style).
 Changes in paint color and features that are not designed as permanent architectural elements, such as display cabinets, window boxes, retractable and similar mounted awnings or canopies, and other similar features will not independently satisfy this criterion.
 [Amended by Ord.
 16-04, passed November 9, 2016]